DragonSenses/complete-ecommerce-store/architectural-decision-log.md

 ✔ Generated Prisma Client (5.1.1 | library) to .\node_modules\@prisma\client in 52ms
 ```

-We can head over to planetscale dashboard and refresh the page, and we can see that we have 1 Table.
+We can check our local database to see that we have 1 Table.
+We can do this with a database management tool such as [pgAdmin](https://www.pgadmin.org/) or [DBeaver](https://dbeaver.io/).

-We can click the table, which is a `Store` table:
+We can see a `Store` table:

 ```js
 CREATE TABLE `Store` (